tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 ## Early pipeline exceptions

-Exceptions thrown before it is known what action is going to be invoked are wrapped into JSON Rpc error responses, but serialized differently, because there it is not known yet which serializer to use.
+Exceptions thrown before it is known what action is going to be invoked are wrapped into JSON-RPC error responses, but serialized differently, because there it is not known yet which serializer to use.
 See [Serialization](/docs/en/server/serialization).

 ## Exceptions thrown by middleware before `JsonRpcMiddleware`